-- 8.1 It is a requirement for Schools to record all incidents of bullying. - 8.2 To meet this requirement we: - a) Keep a record of individual incidents of bullying; - b) Compile an annual record of bullying incidents which is passed to the Governors at the end of every academic year, and; - c) Ensure that an annual analysis of the bullying record is undertaken by the School including members of the Senior Leadership Team and the Governing Body.
+- 8.1 It is a requirement for Schools to record all incidents of bullying. - 8.2 To meet this requirement we:

+a) Keep a record of individual incidents of bullying.
+All incidents whether one-off or defined as bullying are logged via the School's electronic reporting system.

+b) Ensure records of one-off incidents and bullying are reviewed to make sure they have been resolved effectively and the data is reported to governors through our routine reporting cycles.